Solar Energy Evolution and Diffusion Studies

 This fact sheet offers a broad overview of the work SEEDS researchers have undertaken to improve our understanding of solar adoption and to reduce the costs of customer acquisition and marketing.

-This study, published in Nature Climate Change, provides an overview of agent-based modeling (ABM) work in the area of consumer energy choices, with a focus on identifying specific ways in which ABM can improve understanding of the demand side of energy to aid the design of better policies and programs.
+This study provides an overview of agent-based modeling (ABM) work in the area of consumer energy choices, with a focus on identifying specific ways in which ABM can improve understanding of the demand side of energy to aid the design of better policies and programs.
 The study also touches on future research needs for improving the practice of ABM to better understand energy demand.

-The Distributed Generation Market Demand Model (dGen): Documentation
+The Distributed Generation Market Demand Model (dGen): Documentation, NREL Technical Report (2016)

-Watch videos and download presentations from webinars about the SEEDS studies.
+Watch videos and download presentations from SEEDS studies webinars.